 More than three decades ago, Teyler and DiScenna proposed the Indexing Theory as a framework to explain hippocampal function during the encoding and retrieval of episodic (at the time called experiental) memory in humans (Teyler & DiScenna, 1989).
 According to the Indexing Theory, during initial encoding the various multimodal elements that make up an episode instate a cortical activity pattern that is projected to an assembly of neurons in the hippocampus.
 Subsequently, a partial input of the initial experience is sufficient to reactivate the entire assembly of associated hippocampal neurons, a process known as pattern completion.
 These neurons then project back to the neocortex, reinstating the entire experience.
 Pattern separation refers to the complementary ability to distinguish between distinct episodes.
 Because each experience is uniquely indexed even the highly overlapping cortical representations of two similar episodes can be separated in the hippocampus.
 This hippocampal index allows a flexible way to quickly store the cortical representation of an episodic memory.
 Over time, the initially strengthened synaptic connections for unimportant memories either decay (xx) or fall victim to interference (xx).

 Within this framework the function of the hippocampus can be likened to a librarian: it can direct one to the necessary information within the library (the neocortex) but does not possess the knowledge itself.
-This implies that the hippocampus is content-free and does not contain semantic information.
+This implies that the hippocampus is content-free and does not contain/store <-xx semantic information.
+This is because hippocampal neurons arbitrarily bind concurrent cortical activity irrespective of what (content xx) it represents.

-Information flow during memory processing

-According to a model by O’Reilly and Rudy (2001), during memory encoding information from the cortex reaches the entorhinal cortex (EC) where two representations are generated.
-One representation is projected via the broad and diffuse perforant path to the dentate gyrus (DG), forming a sparse rendering of the cortical activity pattern.
-The DG then connects to CA3 through the sparse, focused and topographically arranged mossy fibre pathway, with approximately 70 synapses linking to each CA3 neuron in rats (xx).
-At the same time, the other representation invertibly projects from the EC to CA1.
-This connection is point-to-point and not diffuse like the perforant path (Tamamaki, 1991 xx).
-Due to the coactivity of neurons in CA3 and CA1, their diffuse and widespread synaptic connections through the Schaffer Collaterals are strengthened.

-During retrieval, a partial input of the original representation is sufficient to reactivate the representation in CA3, where the entire representation is pattern completed.
-This in turn reinstates the appropriate CA1 representation that can project back to the EC because of the bidirectional connection between EC and CA1.

 Different types of memory

-The Standard Model of Systems Consolidation (Squire & Alvarez, 1995) proposes that the memory trace is initially encoded in the hippocampus and only weakly encoded in the cortex.
+The Standard Model of Systems Consolidation (Squire & Alvarez, 1995) proposes that a memory trace is initially encoded in the hippocampus and only weakly encoded in the cortex.
 Over time the hippocampus reactivates the cortical pattern thereby gradually strengthening the synaptic connections that formed the initial memory trace in the cortex - a concept that dates back to Marr (1971).
 As a result, the hippocampus eventually becomes redundant.
 This is in line with the graded retrograde amnesia observed in patient H.M.
 (Scoville & Milner, 1957), whose hippocampus and extensive parts of the medial temporal lobe (MTL) had been removed.
 The forgetting of more recent memories can be attributed to their incomplete consolidation.